 The primary purpose of the Library’s meeting rooms is to provide space for library activities.
 When meeting rooms are not reserved, or otherwise in use for this purpose, the library may permit their use by groups and organizations sponsoring social, civic, cultural, and educational events.

-The fact that an organization is permitted to meet at the Library does not in any way constitute an endorsement by the Library of the content of that program/meeting or of that organization’s policies or beliefs.
+An organization that is permitted to meet at the Library does not in any way constitute an endorsement by the Library of the content of that program/meeting or of that organization’s policies or beliefs.

-- Requests to use the meeting rooms must be made in writing using the applicable Meeting Room Request Form available from the WFL Administration office.
-Reservation requests will be reviewed in the order in which they are received, with priority given to the Library and Town officials.
-The Library shall reserve the right to transfer a group or organization to an area other than that requested, or to cancel a reservation, if the Library, in its Director’s discretion, considers either such action necessary.
+- Requests to use the meeting rooms must be made in writing using the applicable reservation form, available online at wellesleyfreelibrary.org and from the WFL Administration office.
+Reservation requests are reviewed in the order in which they are received, with priority given to the Library and Town officials.
+The Library shall reserve the right to transfer a group or organization to an area other than that requested, or to postpone or cancel the date of a reservation if the Library considers such action necessary.

-- The Arnold Conference Room and the Small Conference Rooms may be used for government groups that need to hold lawful executive sessions; for private staff meetings of a Town department, for private staff meetings of a public library agency; or for private organizations that have “reasonable cause” for confidentiality.
+- Meeting Rooms other than the Wakelin Room may be used for government groups that need to hold lawful executive sessions; for private staff meetings of a Town department; for private staff meetings of a public library agency; or for private organizations that have “reasonable cause” for confidentiality.
 “Reasonable cause” shall be determined at the discretion of the Library Director.

 - The Library will not publicize non-Library sponsored events.

-- Groups that wish to sell goods or services must obtain the prior permission of the Board of Library Trustees.
-Such goods or services must be described on the Meeting Room Request Form.
+- Groups that wish to sell goods or services must obtain the prior permission of the Board of Library Trustees, which meets monthly.
+Such goods or services must be described on the applicable reservation form.

-- Specific requests for attendance beyond the maximum permitted (stated above) will be evaluated by Board of Library Trustees on a case by case basis.
-Consideration will be given to the event’s timing and duration, anticipated attendance, type of activity, and other factors, including, but not limited to, parking considerations.
-The Library Director has the authority to deny Meeting Room requests that s/he determines are not appropriate for a particular rental space.
+- Parking capacity for the Library is limited at times, and reservation requests may be denied due to an event’s timing, duration, anticipated attendance, and other factors, including, but not limited to, parking considerations.
+The Library Director has the authority to deny Meeting Room requests that are determined to be not appropriate for a particular rental space.

-- Anyone wishing to appeal a decision regarding the use a Meeting Room shall appeal in writing to the Library Board of Trustees with a copy to the Library Director for inclusion on the agenda of a regularly scheduled Board of Trustee’s meeting.
+- Anyone wishing to appeal a decision regarding the use of a Meeting Room shall appeal in writing to the Library Board of Trustees.
+The Board typically meets monthly.
+The Library Director will include the appeal on the agenda of a regularly scheduled meeting of the Board of Library Trustees.

-- Any Meeting Room may be booked up to six (6) months in advance, beginning on the first of the month of the proposed event date.
+- Meeting Rooms may be booked up to six (6) months in advance, beginning on the first of the month of the proposed event date.

-- No more than one (1) meeting per month is permitted to any one organization.
+- No more than one (1) meeting per month is permitted to any one organization, Board or department.

-- Reservations will not be confirmed until full payment is received.
-An unconfirmed reservation will be held for 14 days.
+- Reservations are not confirmed until full payment is received.
+An unconfirmed reservation will be held for 7 days.
 If payment is not received within that time, the proposed reservation will be automatically rescinded.
 For reservations with less than 21 days’ notice, payment in full must be made at the time of application.

-- In the event of cancellation of a meeting or event by the applicant, the applicant must provide at least two weeks (14 days) prior notice to the Library in order to receive a refund.
-There will be no refunds when fewer than 14 days cancellation notice is given.
-In the event of the cancellation of an event or meeting by the Library for good cause or emergency (see above), the Library will work with the applicant to find a mutually acceptable new date.
-If the event can be rescheduled at a mutually agreeable time and date, there will be no additional application fee charged, but all other terms of this policy shall be applicable.
-If however, a new date cannot be determined, and the cancellation was not the fault of the applicant, all deposits will be returned to the applicant
+- In the event of a cancellation, applicants must provide at least 7 days’ notice to the Library in order to receive a refund.
+There are no refunds for “no shows.”
+In the event of a reservation cancellation, the Library will work with the applicant to find a mutually acceptable new date.
+If a new date cannot be determined, and prior notice was received, all deposits will be returned to the applicant

 - The Request Form must be signed by an adult (18 years of age or older), who, jointly and severally with his or her organization and its members, assumes full responsibility for the event and conduct of its participants.
 This responsibility extends to liability for damage to property or equipment of the Library and any third parties.
 It further extends to responsibility for any extra costs, including, but not limited to, police protection that the Library, in its sole discretion, considers necessary to protect the safety of its staff and patrons.
 The Library Trustees and the Town are not responsible for any financial loss or injury to any person or organization arising out of a reservation or room use.

-- Renters agree to abide by this policy and the Rules of Conduct of the Wellesley Free Library (attached).
-Failure to adhere to these policies will be cause for suspension of an event or meeting and/or cancellation of future meetings without refund.
-Renters shall acknowledge receipt of the Rules of Conduct for the particular Meeting Room when completing the Request Form.
+- Renters agree to abide by this policy and the Rules of Conduct of the Wellesley Free Library.
+Failure to adhere to these policies will be cause for suspension of an event or meeting and/or cancellation of future meetingswithout refund.
+Renters shall acknowledge receipt of this Policy and of the Rules of Conduct, when completing the applicable reservation form.

-- Refreshments may be served only inside the Meeting Rooms but not in adjacent areas.
-A cleaning fee will be charged when refreshments are served.
+- Refreshments may be served inside designated Meeting Rooms but not in adjacent areas.
+A cleaning fee will be charged when refreshments are present.
 The Renter is responsible for cleanup of napkins, cups and other items used to serve refreshments.